 Whether you’re signing off as a team or individual, it’s important to let your subscribers know who’s emailing them.

 This could include your job title, team, department or, if you don’t have an official title, a good description of what you do or your affiliation with the business.
-You can even make it fun!
 Adding your position helps to reinforce your authority on the subject matter, and gives context to the email and you as the sender.

-Adding your company/organization name helps people understand who you are and strengthen your brand awareness.
+Adding your company/organization name helps people understand who you are and strengthens brand awareness.

 Sure, your contacts could just reply to the email!
 But that might not be so convenient for them.
 Maximize opportunities for conversion by giving people multiple ways to get in touch with you.
 This could include a phone number, company website, and any other channels you have available that are relevant to the conversation.